slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-relationship-argue.md

 ####
 1. buy me soda, we will even.
 2. I kind of relieved, I have a good time with you, I can't stand your friend
+3. let me get this straight, He got you to beg to sleep with him, he got you to say he never has to call you again, and he got you thinking this a great idea.